How-to: Custom view controller API

 objectshandle —row.objects, oritem.objectsfrom agetPropertyValues'objects'result.

-A bare row.key is not accepted: key is a display / React-key / diff token, not a resolution input.
+For addressing a row, a bare row.key is not accepted: key is a display / React-key / diff token, not a resolution input.
+For a single-object group of a custom class, though, the value of row.key numerically equals that object's id, so it can be passed as the target object's id to a server call or as an FK value — no separate property for the row's own id is needed.
 The field names key, isCurrent and objects are reserved on a row — an application property or column with one of these integration names would be overwritten.

-If an explicit object argument resolves to neither a row nor a raw handle, the platform does not silently fall back to the current row and does not throw: changeProperty logs a console error and skips that change, and changeObject is a no-op.
+If an explicit object argument resolves to neither a row nor a raw handle, the platform does not silently fall back to the current row: changeProperty and getPropertyValues fail with an error rather than acting on another row, while changeObject does nothing.